-The MS-ITAM Master's Program is coordinated by a program coordinator from the ITAM department who is responsible for working with graduate students and their direct advisors in planning for courses of study.
+The MS-ITAM program is facilitated by a program coordinator from the ITAM department who is dedicated to working with graduate students and their direct advisors in planning for courses of study.
 The program is delivered at the CWU Ellensburg campus or 100% online dependent upon university guidelines.
 Applicants must meet the requirements of acceptance to CWU School of Graduate Studies and Research.

-- ADMG 501 ITAM Boot Camp Credits: (2) - ADMG 525 Global Managerial Communications Credits: (4) - ADMG 531 Financial Analysis in IT and Administrative Management Credits: (4) - ADMG 545 Research and Statistical Analysis of Data Credits: (4) - ADMG 571 Global Administrative Policy Credits: (4) - ADMG 573 Global Leadership and Supervision Credits: (4) - ADMG 574 Global Project Management Credits: (4)
+- ADMG 501 ITAM Boot Camp Credits: (4) - ADMG 525 Global Managerial Communications Credits: (4) - ADMG 531 Financial Analysis in IT and Administrative Management Credits: (4) - ADMG 545 Research and Statistical Analysis of Data Credits: (4) - ADMG 571 Global Administrative Policy Credits: (4) - ADMG 573 Global Leadership and Supervision Credits: (4) - ADMG 574 Global Project Management Credits: (4)